 Large 6-hole muffin tin (a 12-hole muffin tin is also acceptable for smaller buns)

-Warm the milk until lukewarm (you should be able to put your finger in the milk and not feel a major temperature difference in the milk - if it's too hot, wait for it to cool to warm).
-You can do this in the microwave.
+Warm the milk until lukewarm (you should be able to put your finger in the milk and not feel a major temperature difference in the milk - if it's too hot, wait for it to cool a bit).
+You can do this in the microwave or gently on the stove as you wish.

 Stir in 1tsp of sugar, then sprinkle over the yeast.
-Leave to stand for five minutes or so (you will get a signature bakery-smell and it will begin to look foamy once it is ready).
+Leave to stand for five minutes or so.
+You will begin to get a signature bakery smell and it will begin to look foamy once it is ready).

 In a large bowl, add the flour, sugar, salt, butter, egg, vanilla and yeast mixture.